Listen to this article

 Common Mistakes and Considerations

-- 💡 Definition:The process of buying and selling assets to realign your portfolio with its target allocation.Portfolio Rebalancing💡 Definition:The process of realigning your investment portfolio back to your target asset allocation by buying and selling assets.: Investors who prefer to use dividends for other purposes, such as rebalancing their portfolio or covering expenses, may find DRIPs less suitable.
+- ๐ก Definition:The process of buying and selling assets to realign your portfolio with its target allocation.Portfolio Rebalancing๐ก Definition:The process of realigning your investment portfolio back to your target asset allocation by buying and selling assets.: If you use new cash to rebalance your portfolio, DRIPs might work against you by continually buying more of what you already own.
+You may prefer to take dividends as cash to deploy according to your portfolio rebalancing strategies.

 Bottom Line